 - The DPO will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
-Documented decisions are stored in secure cabinets under the control of the Data Protection Officer. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
-As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned - The categories and approximate number of personal data records concerned - o The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned
+Documented decisions are stored on the school's computer system password protected. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
+As required, the DPO will set out:

-- If all the above details are not yet known, the DPO will report as much as they can within 72 hours.
+- A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned - The categories and approximate number of personal data records concerned - The name and contact details of the DPO - o A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned - If all the above details are not yet known, the DPO will report as much as they can within 72 hours.
 The report will explain that there is a delay, the reasons why, and when the DPO expects to have further information.
 The DPO will submit the remaining information as soon as possible - The DPO will also assess the risk to individuals, again based on the severity and likelihood of potential or actual impact.
 If the risk is high, the DPO will promptly inform, in writing, all individuals whose personal data has been breached.
 This notification will set out: - The name and contact details of the DPO - o A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned - The DPO will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks or credit card companies - The DPO will document each breach, irrespective of whether it is reported to the ICO.
-For each breach, this record will include the: - o Facts and cause - o Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)
+For each breach, this record will include the: - Facts and cause - o Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals) Records of all breaches will be stored on the school's computer system password protected. - The DPO and headteacher will meet to review what happened and how it can be stopped from happening again.
+This meeting will happen as soon as reasonably possible